boehs/site/blog/content/posts/2021-02-10-the-arguments-against-open-source-and-why-they-are-wrong.md

 If you are really worried about exploitation, try implementing a permission system that locks your programs theroreticly destructive functions for use only by you.

 If they do manage to find a issue, just roll back the server if needed, patch the exploit, and boom.
 No more issue.
-If they find a exploit in your code, good for them, enjoy the ban hammer 🔨
+If they find a exploit in your code, good for them, enjoy the ban hammer 🔨.

+# So why make your code open?

+We went over why the nots are nots (uhh), but why SHOULD you really do it?

+## Be recognized for not just WHAT you made, but HOW you made it

+In rare cases do I look at a product and think: “Hey!
+Whoever made this is super smart!”.
+It’s not that I think your not smart, but it’s the code where the talent really shows.
+It’s so common where I get blown away by the smart coding and methods of achieving things people use.
+This appreciation can only be reached by going open.
+Also, employers love it 😍 !

+## It’s free labor

+No seriously.
+By going open harness the power of the internet... for free.
+Everyone contributes, everyone brings new ideas to the table - some you might not have even thought about!

+# Ok bye 👋

+It’s late and I am tired of writing.
+If you have any thoughts on this post, let me know, it’s my first real post.
+If this convinced you, stay tuned for “The basics of going open”... coming soon 🔜